nixsterchan/govtech-data-engineer-challenge-2023/part-1-data-pipelines/README.md

     0 * * * * cd </path/to/your/govtech-data-engineer-test/part-1-data-pipelines> && ./run_script.sh
     ```
 3. Processed datasets will be saved in the `successful-applications` and `failed-applications` folders.
+4. Loggings can be found inside logger.log file.

 ## Directory Structure